ovh/terraform-ovh-commons/journey/3-create-readytouse-instance/README.md

 }
 ```

 Simple, right?
-When terraform will find a the resource 'openstack_compute_instance_v2.nodes_a.*.id[count.index]' ready, it will scp the 'www/public' folder in '/home/ubuntu/${var.name}' using the ubuntu user.
+When terraform will find the resource 'openstack_compute_instance_v2.nodes_a.*.id[count.index]' ready, it will scp the 'www/public' folder in '/home/ubuntu/${var.name}' using the ubuntu user.

 ## Run Terraform